Learn.Read.Succeed

 What is a CVC word?

 Typically taught in kindergarten, grade one, and beginning readers, a CVC word is made up of consonant, vowel, and consonant sounds.
-It is a closed syllable word because there is only one vowel and the vowel is short.
-The vowel is short because it has a consonant after the vowel, for example, at, kib, pus, mod, bed.
+It includes the vowel-consonant VC word in this category.
+CVC and VC words are closed-syllable words because there is only one vowel and the vowel is short in each word.
+The vowel is short because it has a consonant after the vowel, for example, at, kib, pus, mod, and bed.

-With the goal of promoting literacy and reading success for struggling students and with dyslexia, we have added our Multisensory Reading System Orton-Gillingham Workbooks and Word Lista to our products and they are best option for your child to start learning to read and spell correctly!
+To promote literacy and reading success for struggling students and with dyslexia, we have added our Multisensory Reading System Orton-Gillingham Workbooks and Word Lista to our products and they are the best option for your child to start learning to read and spell correctly!

 How to teach CVC words effectively?

-The sounds of the English language are the foundation for learning to read and connecting the sounds are the pillar for learning to read; teaching the CVC words is no exception.
+The sounds of the English language are the basic foundation for learning to read and connecting the sounds is the pillar for learning to read; teaching the CVC words is no exception.

 The teacher must be creative, by including any activities that she may have or can think about such as play-doh, clay, rice boxes (I do not use sand because it is so messy), big cardboard shapes as sounds, etc, to reinforce learning.